 Our study also shows that, complaints related to the inexperience of employees are frequently observed in two types of enterprises.
 These are enterprises which are active less than a year and enterprises that are active more than 25 years.

 Also, we find that the problem concerning genial treatment becomes more frequent as enterprise gets older.
-Plus, 67% of enterprises evaluate their staff every year.
+Plus, our research results indicate that 67% of enterprises evaluate their staff every year.